Hdt80bro/FA-Binary-Patches/README.md

     - luaSimGetStat
 - Make `LOWSELECTPRIO` apply to units under construction
     - selectionPriority
-- Allow the getting of Mass or Energy spots around a location
+- Allow the getting of Mass or Energy spots around a location & Entry point to ui functions queue
     - UserGetDepositsAroundPoint
 - Allow devs to write console commands to the log
     - ConsoleLog
 - Added an "ultra" graphics preset
     - UnlockUltraPreset
-- Allow armies to be shared by multiple players
+- Allow armies to be shared by multiple players & Entry point to sim functions queue
     - SimSetFocusArmy
 - Allow upgrades to be queued on units under construction
     - BuildUnit